“Any” in Italian

 I bought some ordinary beers.

-To say anything, we simply add the word cosa (thing) after qualunque and qualsiasi.
+Unlike English, Italian does not have a specific form to say anything, but we add the word cosa (thing) after qualunque and qualsiasi.

 Farei qualunque cosa per te.